wrecks-code/WrecksFileCleaner/README.md

    - files and folders older than a specified number of days (default is 14)

 Download folders, Archive filetypes and the max age in days can be configured in `config.ini`<br>
-A `wfc.log` is automatically created, clicking the notification opens your Recycling Bin.
+A `wfc.log` is automatically created, clicking the notification opens your the log.

 Clean Notification (when there's something to delete at startup):